 Fed pivot could be close

-However, there are some that argue the Fed does not need a return to 2% inflation to back off.
+However, there are some who argue the Fed does not need a return to 2% inflation to back off.
 What the Fed wants to see is prices forming a downward trend and inflation expectations remaining stable.
 To many, such an outcome is a plausible scenario a few months down the road.

 For instance, the apparent rollover in oil prices is set to help ease some inflationary pressures, in particular as Brent crude typically has a strong correlation with headline CPI.
 Moreover, the broader pullback in commodity prices and supply chain inflationary pressures too could be interpreted as an indicator of softening demand, bringing relief to inflation pressures.